 New members: Before starting to post, please visit cic.gc.ca to try to determine which immigration program you could be qualified to apply under.
 Immigration is generally divided into temporary (visit visa, work permit, study permit) or permanent (skilled worker, skilled trades, Canadian experience, provincial nominee, caregiver, family, entrepreneur/startup).
 Afterwards, if you know the more important keywords for your inquiry, you can try using the group's search box on the right side below the group header (click on the magnifying glass icon).
 Please avoid posting messages with no topics (such as "good morning" or "thanks for accepting"), and please do not post selfies as P2C is a social site, but not a dating or matchmaking site.

-No spam: Please do not engage in spammy behavior, such as but not limited to repeated off-topic posting in other people's threads, begging for likes or ups, campaigning for politicians, and unsubstantiated claims and allegations.
+No spam: Please do not engage in spammy behavior, such as but not limited to repeated off-topic posting in other people's threads, begging for likes or ups, campaigning for or against politicians, and unsubstantiated claims and allegations.
 Asking for votes for "crush ng bayan" or similar competitions constitutes "begging for likes".
 Referral links and affiliate links are also considered spam.